 "Who were those guys?"

-Jacob had this quality about him that made people look up to him, a natural-born leader.
-He had a talent in boxing, the best on the team, and he was the Silver Gloves State Champion in his weight class.
-His coach said he had enough potential to make boxing into a career if worked hard enough at it.
-Jacob said someday he'd bring home an Olympic gold medal, then turn into a professional championship boxer.
+A boxing talent, he was the best on the team and the Silver Gloves State Champion in his weight class.
+His coach said he had enough potential to make boxing into a career if he worked hard enough at it.
+Jacob told me someday he'd bring home an Olympic gold medal, then turn into a professional championship boxer.
 Even the older guys around the two communities showed him a lot of respect.

-He was awesome; he was beautiful, and I planned on marrying him when I got older.
+He was wonderful; he was beautiful, and I planned on marrying him when I got older.
 All would be right with the world if he were mine.

 Jacob treated me like a sister.
 In some ways, that was better than being treated like a girl.
 We could be "real" around each other instead of putting on an act.
 That's not true; I always acted as if I didn't like him.
 But that was different.

-My older brother's protectiveness made him absolutely against the concept of Jake and me.
+Emmett's protectiveness made him against the concept of Jake and me.
 He drew the line early on and made it clear to me and Jacob both—one cold, wet November morning, our first winter in Forks.